coramarcu/tr4-laravel-booking-app/README.md

 # Event Booking App

 This is a simple full stack application that provides end users with the ability to book tickets for various events.
-The core functionality includes: viewing events, filtering events by country and booking tickets.
+The core functionality includes viewing events and booking tickets.

-The booking system inlcudes some basic business logic (max number of tickets per venue and max number of tickets per user) and a confimration screen on successful purchase.
+The booking system ensures some basic business logic (checking if tickets are available, as well as how many tickets each user can buy) and a confimration screen on successful purchase.

 ## Architecture and Technologies